BOOK DRIVE

 Overview:

-In 2019-2020, as Director of the AIGA Philadelphia’s Civic and Community Engagement committee, I led a team of 8 volunteers in a citywide book drive to benefit graphic design students in the Philadelphia School District’s Career and Technical Education program.
-As a result, we were able to collect over 800 books to be distributed to the program.
-These books will not only provide inspiration but will also serve as resources for students mapping a career path in graphic arts and design.
+In 2019–2020, during my time as Director of the Civic and Community Engagement Committee at AIGA Philadelphia, I led a team of eight volunteers in organizing a citywide book drive to support graphic design students in the Philadelphia School District’s Career and Technical Education (CTE) program.
+The result was the collection and distribution of over 800 books—resources that now serve as both creative inspiration and practical guidance for students pursuing careers in graphic arts and design.

 Objective: